-- Try and encourage your child to aim for at least 60 minutes of moderate or vigorous activity each day. - Vary the type of activity and intensity they do. - Reduce the amount of time spent sitting or lying down by taking regular breaks to get up and walk around and be active.
+- Try and aim for at least 60 minutes of moderate or vigorous activity each day. - Vary the type of activity and intensity you do. - Reduce the amount of time you spend sitting or lying down by taking regular breaks to get up and walk around and be active.

-Search for the following apps in your App store which might help you to find ways to be more active and encourage your child to follow suit.
+Search for the following apps in your App store which might help you to find ways to be more active.

-Couch To 5k A programme for beginners that can be completed in as little as 9 weeks
+Couch To 5k

+A programme for beginners that can be completed in as little as 9 weeks

+Active 10

-Active 10 Track your steps set goals, and tips to boost activity
+Track your steps set goals, and tips to boost activity